 I was introduced to Chromat through art and fashion writer Kimberly Drew, who has not only worn the brand to the Met Gala but also walked in its runway shows.
 It is a common sight to see founder Becca McCharen-Tran featuring individuals she admires as models for Chromat clothing, adding an extra thrill to the brand's shows and campaign imagery.
 Chromat's swimwear and athleticwear are known for their vibrant colors and structural designs, redefining how bodies are outlined in new and contemporary ways.
 This is a testament to McCharen-Tran's successful incorporation of her architectural background into her designs.
 In fact, even Reebok collaborated with Chromat for its F/W 20 line.

 Photo:Coco and Breezy

-We've written about Stuzo Clothing before, and that's because the brand has some of the best streetwear out there.
-Stoney Michelli wanted to build a clothing brand that would get people to think and feel, which is why you'll see bold statements on a lot of its clothing.
-Some are perhaps NSFW, but that's the intention.
-In the queer community, being loud about sex is a way of owning what has been taken away from us.
-I'm not saying you should buy a Stuzo shirt that says "Top" and wear it on your next Zoom meeting, but I am saying if you do, you're living out of the Stuzo mission.
+We've previously featuredStuzo Clothing, and that's because the brand offers some of the most captivating streetwear available.
+Founder Stoney Michelli aimed to create a clothing line that would provoke thought and evoke emotions, which is why many of their pieces feature bold statements.
+While some of these statements may be deemed NSFW, it is intentional.
+Within the queer community, openly discussing and celebrating sexuality is a way to reclaim what has been taken from us.
+I'm not suggesting that you should wear a Stuzo shirt proclaiming "Top" during your next Zoom meeting, but if you did, you would be embracing the essence of the Stuzo mission.